-- On May 27, 2016, the FDA will publish the final rules to the Federal Register.
+- On May 27, 2016, the FDA published the final rules to the Federal Register.

 ESHA has released an updated version of the Genesis R&D Food Labeling software.
 The update includes all of the revised label formats and formulations.
 Additionally, the ESHA Database has been populated to include Added Sugar data and new Dietary Fiber fields.